Can I Eat Expired Turkey Cooked Leftovers?

 Can I eat Turkey Cooked Leftovers that have been left out at room temperature for 2 hours?

 If Turkey Cooked Leftovers have been left out at room temperature for 2 hours, they are generally safe to eat.
 However, it's important to check for any signs of spoilage such as an off smell, unusual texture, or mold.
-If in doubt, it's better to discard to prevent foodborne illness.
+If in doubt, it's better to discard to reduce the risk of foodborne illness.

 How does freezing affect the texture of Turkey Cooked Leftovers when thawed?